dhextras/guardedheart_therapy/README.md

 - `id`: A unique identifier for each conversation which is actually the user_id.
 - `therapist_id`: The therapist participating in the conversation.
-- `userName`: An optional name provided by the user or a random generated name.
+- `user_name`: An optional name provided by the user or a random generated name.
+- `therapist_name`: The therapist name stored in db.
-- `userMessage`: An optional initial message provided by the user or predefined message ( generated ).
+- `user_message`: An optional initial message provided by the user or predefined message ( generated ).
 - `started_at`: The time when the conversation started.

 ### Pending Users Table